 Southwestern Clinic Hospital

 Southwestern became a member of the nation’s first employee-owned healthcare company in 1988 when it joined the EPIC Healthcare Group.
 Ownership was transferred when EPIC merged with HealthTrust, Inc., in 1994.
 Southwestern became part of America’s largest healthcare company when HCA, The Healthcare Company, merged with HealthTrust in February, 1995.
 Today, Southwestern Medical Center is a modern 243,267 square foot regional healthcare center where new technology is consistently incorporated.
-In December 2005, Southwestern Medical Center was purchased by RCCH.
-RCCH’s mission is to provide quality healthcare services in the communities it serves and will provide that healthcare in an affordable and easily accessible manner.
-Privately owned and self-sustaining for nearly a century, Southwestern Medical Center is a major force in Southwest Oklahoma with its tradition to nurture, heal and help.
-In the past year, the medical center contributed over $600,000 to the community in services, taxes and donations.
-Affiliation with RCCH enables Southwestern Medical Center to envision a future of continued growth while maintaining the legacy of Drs.
-Turner and Lewis: bring the latest medical technology home to Lawton, Oklahoma, to assure our friends and neighbors the best healthcare possible.
-It’s a matter of history; it’s a matter of pride.
+In 2018, Southwestern Medical Center became part of the LifePoint Health family.
+LifePoint Health’s network of healthcare facilities is united by a shared mission: Making Communities Healthier.
+This mission is to provide quality healthcare services in the communities they serve and provide that healthcare in an affordable and easily accessible manner.
+Privately owned and self-sustaining for over a century, Southwestern Medical Center is a major force in southwest Oklahoma with its tradition to nurture, heal and help.
+In the past year, the medical center contributed over $9.3 million to the community in services, taxes and donations.
+Affiliation with LifePoint Health enables Southwestern Medical Center to envision a future of continued growth while maintaining the legacy of doctors Turner and Lewis: bring the latest medical technology home to Lawton, Oklahoma, to assure our friends and neighbors the best healthcare possible.